-Together, our incredible philanthropic flashmob has raised enough money to send our girl to boarding school for five years!
-There’s now just a few months standing between Lelo and graduation, and her dream of becoming the first person in her family to go to university is almost within reach!
+Together, our incredible philanthropic flashmob has raised enough money to send our girl to boarding school for five years and Lelo is now at university!

 Through Lelo’s example, we’ve seen the transformative power of educating girls.
-We want to reach more vulnerable and at risk girls in Swaziland and help them to fulfil their full potential.
+We want to reach more vulnerable and at-risk girls in Eswatini (Swaziland) and help them to fulfil their full potential.

 If you would like to support us, you can make a donation via bank transfer or GoCardless.
 (GoCardless is a bit like PayPal, but cheaper!
 Simply enter your bank details and a secure, one-off direct debit will be taken within seven days.)

 To donate via GoCardless, click on one of the buttons below:£10 £25 £50 £100 £250

 To donate by bank transfer, our details are:

 Name: The Seed, Africa